 Google looks for keywords matches, quality links to the page, original web content, to name a few.
 Frankly, the list of ranking factors is exhaustive.
 Like any other subject, takes months of training and practice to be good at search engine optimization.
 To give you an idea of the major ranking signals, see my list below.

-Here is a cheat sheet of the ranking signals to look out for in 2020:
+Here is a cheat sheet of the ranking signals to look out for:

 Most Important Ranking Factors